 Welcome to Seven Devils

-For a weekend full of fun, don't forget about Hawksnest zipline tours!
+For a weekend full of fun, for everyone in the family don't forget about Hawksnest zipline tours!
 Please call Hawksnest about setting up a tubing or zipline appointment!
 You can find their contact information at the link above or in our business directory.

 Now’s the time to plan!
 There is great shopping and diverse restaurants surrounding Sevens Devils.
 Start as close as Tynecastle shopping and dining district at the junction of NC 105/184.

 Nearly a mile high, the Town of Seven Devils is known for crisp mountain air and Carolina blue skies, dramatic views of nearby Grandfather Mountain, and the pointed peak of Hanging Rock that towers over town.
-Come to Seven Devils to experience the beauty of Summer!
+Come to Seven Devils to experience natural beauty!

-Nature is as close as a hike on Seven Devils’ trail to Otter Falls, now featuring newly added trails.
+Nature is as close as a hike on Seven Devils’ trail to Otter Falls, now featuring expanded parking.
 Easy and high adventure hikes surround Seven Devils—check out a recent Our State magazine article for more options.
 Take a drive or a day hike on the Blue Ridge Parkway.
 Climb Grandfather mountain by car—or hike the famous Profile Trail—both are minutes away, with amazing views.
 Gaze at the view from the deck of your cozy Seven Devils cabin or condo, or head to the valley below to toast the scenery at Grandfather Vineyard.
 All are great destinations in any season!
+For more ideas check our Things to Do page.

-However you choose to enjoy this season in Seven Devils, this town renowned for its spooky name is a short drive from all of the High Country’s resort towns, restaurants, nightspots, and shops and galleries.
+However you choose to enjoy this season in Seven Devils, this town renowned for its spooky name is a short drive from all of the High Country’s resort towns, restaurants, nightspots, shops, and galleries.